 In the past, the two breeds of dogs were completely separate and unrelated.
 However, as Papillon Blue Heeler mixes become more popular, seeing how many more breeders start crossing them together will be interesting.

 Papillon and Blue Heeler mixes have a lot going for them – they’re smart, loyal, and a joy to be around.
-They also have a ton of energy and can easily get into mischief if they’re left alone for too long.
+They also have a ton of energy and can easily get into mischief if left alone for too long.

 Conclusion: Papillon Mix Breeds